This Is Why You Don't See People-Sized Salmon Anymore

 Now, more than a century later, "it's not impossible that we see individuals of that size today, but it's much, much rarer," University of Washington research scientist Jan Ohlberger says.

 Ohlberger has been tracking the downsizing of salmon in recent decades, but salmon have been shrinking in numbers and in size for a long time.
-A century's worth of dam-building, overfishing, habitat loss and replacement by hatchery fish cut the size of the average Chinook in half, studies in the 1980s and 1990s found.
+A century's worth of dam-building, overfishing, habitat loss and replacement by hatchery fish cut the size of the average chinook in half, studies in the 1980s and 1990s found.

-Dam-building and fishing have tailed off, but Chinooks have been shrinking even faster in the past 15 years, according to a new paper by Ohlberger and colleagues in the journal Fish and Fisheries.
+Dam-building and fishing have tailed off, but chinooks have been shrinking even faster in the past 15 years, according to a new paper by Ohlberger and colleagues in the journal Fish and Fisheries.
 Older and bigger fish are mostly gone.

-Few fish are making it to old age, which for a Chinook salmon means spending five or six years in the ocean after a year or two in fresh water.
+Few fish are making it to old age, which for a chinook salmon means spending five or six years in the ocean after a year or two in fresh water.

 "The older fish, which normally come back after five years in the ocean, they come back earlier and earlier," Ohlberger said.